VivyTeam/code-style/README.md

+# Plugin does not work now
+Plugin is outdated and can't be used with a new Idea.
+Checkstyle file with custom checks that we have can't be used in plugin either.
+So the main file in this repository is [checkstyle.xml](vivy-idea-plugin/src/main/resources/META-INF/file/checkstyle.xml) which you can use in gradle checkstyle configuration.

 # Vivy Java Code-CheckStyle

 This plugin helps to reformat existing codebase to adopted CodeStyle and work in conjunction with [CheckStyle-Idea Plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) and settings as follows: